Skip to main content

 The Joint Rules of Procedure of the Federal Ministries (Gemeinsame Geschäftsordnung der Bundesministerien, GGO) says that the federal ministries must cooperate on matters affecting several of them.
 The Federal Ministry for Family Affairs, Senior Citizens, Women and Youth (Bundesministerium für Familie, Senioren, Frauen und Jugend, BMFSFJ) is responsible for international youth policy cooperation.

-The National Platform Education for Sustainable Development (Nationale Plattform Bildung für nachhaltige Entwicklung) is a national platform where experts in the fields of early childhood education, schooling, vocational training, university education, informal and non-formal learning/youth and local communities help decision-makers from politics, academia, business and civil society.
+The Federal Ministry of Education and Research (Bundesministerium für Bildung und Forschung, BMBF) has set up a national platform Education for Sustainable Development (Bildung für Nachhaltige Entwicklung, BNE) and several forums to implement the UNESCO ESD programme for 2030.
+Experts from the areas of early childhood education, schools, vocational training, higher education and informal/non-formal learning support decision-makers from politics, science, business and civil society.
 The aim is to integrate sustainable thoughts and actions into all areas of the education system.

 Every two years, the Federal Ministry for Family Affairs, Senior Citizens, Women and Youth (Bundesministerium für Familie, Senioren, Frauen und Jugend, BMFSFJ) invites international youth work organisations to attend a joint conference.
-It is a platform to provide and share information on the latest developments and the advancement of work in this field.
-Documents from the 2018 conference can be downloaded here.
-The programm of the 2022 conference is available online.
+Known as the conference of providers of International Youth Community and Youth Social Services (Trägerkonferenz zur Fortentwicklung der europäischen und internationalen Jugendpolitik und Jugendarbeit), it informs participants about current developments and promotes discussions about the development of this field of work.
+In 2022, the conference took place in Cologne.